rjmontgo/data-structures/README.md

 # data-structures
 Repo to hold all the practice data structure implementations from `Data Structures and Algorithms` by Goodrich, Tamassia, and Goldwasser.

-I use python and java to create the datastructures where it makes sense -- doesn't make sense to make an arraylist in python.
+I use python and java to create the data structures where it makes sense -- doesn't make sense to make an ArrayList in python.

-Usually for the more complex datastructures I use python first then move to java afterwords.
+Usually, for the more complex data structures, I use python first then move to java afterward.